Rothamsted/genelist-api/README.md

 * The program does not require heavy computational resources.
 However, as the user may prefer high performance computing the instructions on how to set up and run the program on a node managed by the Easybuild framework has been included below.
 The User should read set up instructions specific to any other HPC frameworks.

-* Python virtual environments, e.g. virtualenv for python2 or pyvenv for python3.
+* Python virtual environments, e.g. pyvenv for python3.
 If the user does not have root permission on Easybuild a virtual environment is required for installation of requests, numpy, argparse, and pandas through pip.

 #### 1.Downloading the repository
 Clone this repository with the GitHub URL using either Git or a Git GUI.
 The user should obtain a directory named gwas-gene-discovery containing identical contents to the GitHub repository.